 "Any time you have the threat of a judge making a decision because he or she is looking over her shoulder or his shoulder as to who has the cheque book behind you the next time around, you've just defined a corrupt system," he said.

 Some Republicans have challenged their party's claim that the campaign is the result of a grassroots movement.
-Paula Dockery, a Republican state senator, wrote in Hernando Today that she sees no evidence of the party leadership's claims of a popular backlash against the justices.
+Paula Dockery, a Republican state senator,

 "The party's unprecedented step of asking voters to turn out the justices… has taken many in the legal system and in the party by surprise," she said.
 "Americans For Prosperity (AFP), a conservative and well-financed group affiliated with the Koch Brothers, teamed up with the party in this effort, which seems to be part of a national agenda.
 Ousting the three justices would create enough seats for Governor Rick Scott to reshape a court that has ruled against him on numerous occasions.
 This is a dangerous precedent that would jeopardize the vital independence of the court.